eagle840/katacoda-labs/jekyll/step2.md

 ### Creating Posts

-Looking at the webpage you'll notice that a post is presented, jekyll/minina display as default the posts in the _posts folder.
+Lets take a look at the webpage, you'll notice 'Posts' right in the middle, (we'll get to general pages in the next part).

+Posts are all kept in the _post folder, as you can see there is one already there.

+`tree`{{execute}}

-Lets add another post, note the format of the file name, which is required.
+Lets add another post, note the format of the file name: YYYY-MM-DD-post-title.md, which is required. (spaces should be replaces with dashes)

 ```html
 cat <<EOF > _posts/2018-08-20-bananas.md